 The summer is a perfect time to create fun outdoor learning spaces.
 My kids love to sit by the pool and read or find a comfy spot under a tree.
 Find an inviting space to enjoy the beautiful weather while learning.

 I’m fully committing to this plan in the hope that my Utopian dreams of lounging by the pool with happy kids will come true.
 Impressively, they already grabbed the Sonlight summer readers from the box as soon as it was opened and started reading, so it’s looking good.
 Keep your fingers crossed!

-If you want to get a head start on developing your summer survival plan, you can enter to win a set of the Sonlight Summer Readers below, and you can check out the lists for Elementary through High School, too.
+If you want to get a head start on developing your summer survival plan, you can check out the lists for Elementary through High School at Sonlight.

 Hi, I’m Dachelle.
 I’m a homeschooling mom of 3 in the South.
 I love chocolate and have been known to hide it from my children.
 I can often be found reading a good book (or even sometimes just an okay book) and enjoying a jar of Nutella — don’t judge.
 I blog, here, at HideTheChocolate.com when I’m not creating book clubs and making lists…lots and lots of lists (it’s an addiction).
 Learn more…